Insprill/advancements-api/README.md

 ## About The Project

-Advancement API is a project that allows custom advancements to be created and registered in code.
+Advancements API is a project that allows custom advancements to be created and registered in code.

 While it's written in Kotlin, the API has been designed to be used in Java projects with minimal overhead.